liability in ohio car accidents

 How Do Insurance Companies Determine Fault?

-Once you make a claim on another driver’s insurance company, that company has their adjuster reach out to you for more information.
+Once you make a claim on another driver’s insurance company, that company has its adjuster reach out to you for more information.

 The adjuster will likely request:

-Each of these pieces of information can give you and the other side a good idea of who was responsible for the accident.
+Each piece of information can give you and the other side a good idea of who was responsible for the accident.
 This information also gives the insurance adjuster a good idea of their likelihood of winning in a trial and how much money they might have to pay if they lose.

 Police Reports Are Important